Trap Bar Deadlift

 How Much the Deadlift Counts in the Total Score

 The Donor Games Championship is a points-based event; the competitor with the most points in their category wins.
-The total score for each competitor will be a combination of their deadlift score (up to 25 points), their Murph score (up to 50 points), and their Grace score (up to 25 points) for a total between 0 and 100.
-In the event of a total score tie, the competitor with the most points in the Murph event will win.
+The total score for each competitor will be a combination of their 3-rep max deadlift score (up to 25 points), their Murph score (up to 50 points), and their Grace score (up to 25 points) for a total between 0 and 100.
+In the event of a total score tie in any competitor category, the tie-breaker will be 10 calories on an Assault Bike for time